kgdunn/pid-book/least-squares-modelling/least-squares-model-analysis.rst

 	# where y is described by x"
 	mod.ls <- lm(y ~ x)

-	# We can see what the "b0" and "b1"
+	# We can find what the "b0" and "b1"
-	# are in several ways:
+	# values are in several different ways:
 	summary(mod.ls)

+	# or using
 	print('The model coefficients are: ')
 	coefficients(mod.ls)